top of page

 • When completing tax returns, transparency is required.
 Taxpayers must make it a point to be as open and honest as possible when completing tax returns throughout the assessment year regarding their prior tax payments, the different forms they used to file their taxes, and the receipts they obtained from the income tax department after filing online.

 • While submitting the returns online, the receipts and other supporting documentation should be gathered into one file.
-It is very likely that the tax refunds for a specific Assessment Year will be generated on time if all necessary paperwork is in order, including capital gains tax statements, Form 16A, and Form 26S.
+The tax refunds for a specific Assessment Year will likely be generated on time if all necessary paperwork is in order, including capital gains tax statements, Form 16A, and Form 26S.
 The transfer of monies from tax returns is not expected to encounter any issues.

 • It is recommended to file tax returns online.
 When using e-filing services for tax returns, taxpayers from all walks of life—including businesspeople and older citizens—can sit back and easily file their taxes from home.
 When using the income tax department's e-filing services, taxpayers can file their tax returns quickly and worry-free about their tax return filing procedure taking longer than a few weeks or months.